Meet our PLD team

 When I became a Whaea (Mum) in 2005, I knew I would take my Tamariki to Playcentre!
 I had such very fond memories of my own time at Wānaka Playcentre.

+While being at Playcentre with my sons, I went through the training, and started as a paid Facilitator at my own Centre (Mornington, Dunedin).
 I found my time as a member, and an employee, very inspiring and when the new role of Centre Support Worker (CSW) was initiated, I took on this role for some of the Ōtepoti (Dunedin) Playcentre’s.

 What I loved the most about this mahi were the strong nga hononga (relationships) I was able to grow with my Centre Whānau.
 They all taught me heaps!
+I stopped working as a CSW at the start of 2021 and joined the PLD team.

 I am currently attending Sawyers Bay Playcentre in Dunedin with my mokopuna, Juni.
 That is keeping me pretty busy.